The Metabolic Foods and Formulas Program was established to assist patients with inborn errors of metabolism who have:

-What are Inborn Errors of Metabolism and Genetic Conditions and How are They Treated?
+What are Inborn Errors of Metabolism?

 What Do People With PKU Need To Know?

-Children do not outgrow PKU.
-It is a lifelong condition.
+PKU is a lifelong condition.

-A woman with PKU who is on diet before and during pregnancy has a much better chance of having a healthy, normal baby.
+In addition to damage to the brain and central nervous system, women with PKU risk having babies with birth defects and intellectual disabilities PKU is not well-controlled before and during pregnancy.
+A woman with PKU on diet before and during pregnancy has a much better chance of having a healthy, normal baby.

 If you have insurance and your metabolic claim has been denied coverage in the past, you have the right to file an appeal.